IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 | :--- | :--- | :--- | :--- |
 | No | No | No | Yes |

-## Android Version
+## SDK Version

 <!-- As of 2023-07-15 -->

-This SDK supports Android version 0.4.0.
+This documentation is for the UID2 Android SDK version 0.4.0.

 ## Features